Bush Inn/Sussex House

 Strang's application was successful but the Victoria Hotel traded for only 12 months before Strang's furniture was put up for auction because he was leaving the district.

-It was William Corner who built the entirely new front to the house.
-He eventually sold the house to Thomas and Maude Jordon in 1918 who lived there until 1924 when they leased it to the well-known and loved Dr James Kem Yee, who served as Paterson's doctor and ran Sussex House as a private hospital called 'Kallala' for many years, with Kate Lock as matron.
+Corner's heirs sold the house to Thomas and Maude Jordon in 1918 who lived there until 1924 when they leased it to the well-known and loved Dr James Kem Yee, who served as Paterson's doctor and ran Sussex House as a private hospital called 'Kallala' for many years, with Kate Lock as matron.
 Sussex House later reverted to a residence.

 Sussex House was demolished in 1966 to allow widening of the main road.